Georgia Redcoat Marching Band: Recent Decades (1991-Present)

 During the 1990s, the band began focusing more on "corps" style marching, a format influenced by the major drum and bugle corps of which many Redcoats are members.
 In 1995, the Redcoats were outfitted in the first new uniforms since 1982, with a new logo.
 In 2000, the Redcoats received the Sudler Trophy for the "close historical relationship and outstanding contribution of Intercollegiate Marching Bands to the American way of life", the first band in the Southeastern Conference to do so.

 During the 2011–2012 season, the band presented a restructured pregame show, including some familiar elements, such as forming The Arch (a symbol of the University of Georgia), and the traditional "Spell Georgia Cheer" that used to take place during halftime.
 During this season, the Redcoats also moved from their seating in the northeast corner of the stadium to the west endzone, in an attempt to make the Redcoats more audible to the entire stadium.
 However, they returned to their previous location for the 2012–2013 season.

+Current Director, Dr. Brett Bawcum, was officially named Director of Athletic Bands on July 1, 2020.
+Bawcum previously served as Associate Director of Athletic Bands, Assistant Director of Bands since 2014.